The good parent versus the garden!

 A small, self-seeding perennial plant with forget-me-not like flowers above small glossy palmate leaves.
 No toxic effects reported for this plant.

-A lovely shrub with large clusters of showy, fragrant flowers.
+A classic shrub with large clusters of showy, very fragrant flowers.
 Lilac is not toxic.
 They contain no compounds that will poison or affect humans.

 One of the most beautiful flowering trees.
 Some varieties are non-toxic (such as the Star Magnolia) and others (such as the Southern magnolia) have highly toxic seeds.
 Read this article about Magnolia toxicity for more details.